AidanFaith/SemGuS/README.md

 Instructor: Dr. Sankha Guria

-TEAM 15: Aidan Liang & Aidan Schmelzle
+TEAM 15: Aiden Liang & Aidan Schmelzle

 In this repository, you will find our Python reimplementation of the semantics-guided synthesis (SemGuS) solver described in the paper led by Jinwoo Kim.